Gold Rate Trend in India — June 13, 2026

 Gold Rate Trend — Prices by Weight

-Today's Gold rate is Fifteen Thousand One Hundred and Eighty Two Rupees per gram.
-At this rate, 10 grams of Gold costs One Lakh Fifty One Thousand Eight Hundred and Nineteen Rupees.
+Today's Gold rate is Fifteen Thousand Thirty Two Rupees per gram.
+At this rate, 10 grams of Gold costs One Lakh Fifty Thousand Three Hundred and Twenty One Rupees.

 What actually drives the gold rate trend